logo

 Paralegal Certification in Idaho

 Though there is no statewide requirement for Idaho paralegal certification, there are voluntary certification programs that can benefit paralegal candidates.
-National organizations offer certification programs to maintain a consistent level of competency within the paralegal profession nationwide.
-The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals (AAPI) offer voluntary certification programs that are widely accepted by the industry as preparing candidates for professional excellence.
-Obtaining voluntary certification from these associations is highly recommended and will make you a more attractive candidate to potential employers.
-The certification examinations offered by these organizations have educational requirements that may be fulfilled by a combination of general education, paralegal education, and experience in the paralegal field.
+The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals Inc. (AAPI) offer voluntary certification programs that are widely recognized by the industry as preparing candidates for professional excellence.
+Voluntary certification from these associations is highly recommended, as it can make candidates more appealing to potential employers.
+A combination of general education, paralegal education, and experience in the paralegal field fulfills the educational requirements for the certification examinations offered by these organizations.
 Our guide Steps to Become a Paralegal provides additional information on national certification options.
 Prospective paralegals are also encouraged to consult with and seek membership in the Idaho paralegal associations listed below.

 Idaho Paralegal Career and Salary Outlook

-Major corporate employers in Idaho include Micron Technology, Edward Jones, and Idaho Central Credit Union.
-For prospective paralegals interested in areas such as business law, taxation, and corporate litigation, these corporations may provide fitting career opportunities in internal legal departments.
-Government agencies are also good starting points for entry-level professionals looking for paralegal jobs in Idaho.
-LinkedIn is a good research resource where you can search on geography (Idaho or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Idaho with the most LinkedIn users as paralegals include:
+While many paralegals in Idaho are employed by banks and corporate legal departments, the majority work for law firms.
+Government agencies are also good starting points for entry-level professionals seeking paralegal jobs in Idaho.
+LinkedIn is a good research resource where you can search on geography (Idaho or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Idaho with the most LinkedIn users as paralegals include:

 • Boise State University